A truly unforgettable adventure

-Begin our journey in Kyoto with its annual Aoi Matsuri Festival then relive the age of the samurai as we explore samurai castles and their surrounding grounds in Kanazawa and Matsumoto.
-View Mount Tateyama, the “Roof of Japan,” up close during our two-day drive along the 56-milelong Tateyama Kurobe Alpine Route before concluding in Tokyo.
+Begin our exploration in Kyoto with its annual Aoi Matsuri Festival then relive the age of the samurai as we explore samurai castles and their surrounding grounds in Kanazawa and Matsumoto.
+View Mount Tateyama, the “Roof of Japan,” up close during our two-day journey along the 56-milelong Tateyama Kurobe Alpine Route before concluding in Tokyo.

 Osaka, Japan / Kyoto